thanos-io/thanos/docs/components/rule.md

 ## Ruler UI

-On HTTP address ruler exposes its UI that shows mainly Alerts and Rules page (similar to Prometheus Alerts page).
+On HTTP address Ruler exposes its UI that shows mainly Alerts and Rules page (similar to Prometheus Alerts page).
-Each alert is linked to query that alert is performing that you can click to navigate to configured `alert.query-url`.
+Each alert is linked to the query that the alert is performing, which you can click to navigate to the configured `alert.query-url`.

 ## Ruler HA

-Ruler aims to use similar approach as Prometheus does.
+Ruler aims to use a similar approach to the one that Prometheus has.
 You can configure external labels, as well as simple relabelling.

-In case of Ruler in HA you need to make sure you have following labelling setup:
+In case of Ruler in HA you need to make sure you have the following labelling setup:

-* Labels that identifies the HA group ruler and replica label with different value for each ruler instance, e.g:
+* Labels that identify the HA group ruler and replica label with different value for each ruler instance, e.g:
 `cluster="eu1", replica="A"` and `cluster=eu1, replica="B"` by using `--label` flag.
-* Labels that needs to be dropped just before sending to alermanager in order for alertmanger to deduplicate alerts e.g `--alertmanager.label-drop="replica"`.
+* Labels that need to be dropped just before sending to alermanager in order for alertmanager to deduplicate alerts e.g `--alertmanager.label-drop="replica"`.

 Full relabelling is planned to be done in future and is tracked here: https://github.com/improbable-eng/thanos/issues/660